SimonMoitie/Wonky-Piano/README.md

 ```
 -iA specifies the use of the ASLA interface.
 B16,8 sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
 -Os optimises the settings to run on hardware with lower resources.
+& runs Timidity in the background.

 ### bashrc
 To run the Wonky Paino after Timidity has started, access the bashrc file by typing into the terminal window: